svalouch/python-rctclient/README.md

 # rctclient - Python implementation of the RCT Power GmbH "Serial Communication Protocol"

 This Python module implements the "Serial Communication Protocol" by RCT Power GmbH, used in their line of solar inverters.
-Appart from the API, it also includes a registry of object IDs and a command line tool.
+Apart from the API, it also includes a registry of object IDs and a command line tool.
 For development, a simple simulator is included.

 This project is not in any way affiliated with or supported by RCT Power GmbH.